lmmx/symmap/README.md

 It's clearly visible here that the ridges demarcate the symmetry map, which can be made explicit by running `skimage.morphology.skeletonize` instead (the documentation notes that the two functions are actually distinct)

-The last thing to do to finish this off is to display the skeleton alongside the symmetry map
+The last thing to do to finish this off is to calculate the skeleton and display it overlayed on the symmetry map as in the original publication.

-I think the artifactual 'spider web'-like extra lines are probably due to using a too-low resolution image, such that 'edges' are overdetected.
+The `skeleton_hand` function does the following to produce this overlay:

 ```py
 im = auto_hand_img() # reload the edge map